Neural Fields for Highly Accelerated 2D Cine Phase Contrast MRI

 The improved reconstruction accuracy indicates that the proposed neural field methods capture spatiotemporal correlations more effectively than conventional LLR methods for dynamic MRI, thus enabling high-quality blood flow estimation and image reconstruction.
 Our numerical experiments demonstrate that neural fields can reduce scanning times by collecting data from a few cardiac cycles, achieving errors below 4\% for radial data at an acceleration factor of 32x in Experiment 3.a.
 This corresponds to 3.125\% of the full data and only 5 k-space lines per frame.
 Numerical experiments also show larger errors in Experiment 2 than in Experiment 1, indicating that all methods benefit from measurements with fine temporal resolution.
 This suggests that larger acceleration factors can be used if the data is collected in small time steps.

 As drawbacks for the proposed method, we note the computation times and non-convexity.
 Many forward passes are required when going from continuous to discrete representation since the neural field needs to be queried in $N\times N_T$ grid points.
 To mitigate this, we used a batch size of 1 in time (see Section \ref{sec:neural field architecture}) for most of the optimization, allowing more iterations in less time, but this routine is still slower than the voxel-based methods.
-For example, in Experiment 1, the neural field solution required 18 minutes to run on a GPU, whereas the LLR solution took 4 minutes per echo.
+For example, in Experiment 1, the neural field solution required 18 minutes to run on a GPU, whereas the LLR solution took 8 minutes per echo.